 We have \$400.0 million aggregate principal amount of 7.625% Senior Sustainability-Linked Notes ("Notes") outstanding, which are due April 1, 2026.
 The Notes were issued by Solaris LLC on April 1, 2021 and are unsecured and effectively subordinated to the Credit Facility to the extent of the value of the collateral securing the Credit Facility.
 The Notes are guaranteed on a senior unsecured basis by all of Solaris LLC's wholly owned subsidiaries.
 Interest on the Notes is payable on April 1 and October 1 of each year.
-We may redeem all or part of the Notes at any time on or after April 1, 2025.
+We may redeem all or part of the Notes at any time on or after April 1, 2023 at redemption prices ranging from 103.8125% on or after April 1, 2023 to 100% on or after April 1, 2025.
 In addition, on or before April 1, 2023, we may redeem up to 40% of the aggregate principal amount of the Notes with the net cash proceeds of certain equity offerings, if certain conditions are met, at a redemption price of 107.625% of the principal amount of the Notes, plus accrued interest.
-At any time prior to April 1, 2023, we may also redeem the Notes, in whole or in part, at a price equal to 100% of the principal amount of the Notes plus a "make-whole" premium.
+At any time prior to April 1, 2023, we may also redeem the Notes, in whole or in part, at a price equal to 100% of the principal amount of the Notes, in whole or in part, at a price equal to 100% of the principal amount of the Notes, plus accrued interest.
+At amount of the Notes plus a "make-whole" premium.